segmentio/segment-docs/src/connections/destinations/catalog/lantern/index.md

 rewrite: true
 redirect_from: '/connections/destinations/catalog/lazy-lantern/'
 ---
-[Lantern](https://lazylantern.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides autonomous anomaly detection for all your product metrics.
+[Lantern](https://lantern.so/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides autonomous anomaly detection for all your product metrics.
 It only takes a minute to enable with Segment, no coding involved.

-We ingest your analytics through Segment, perform state-of-the-art anomaly detection on each of your metrics, and  alert you on Slack when something doesn't look right.
+Lantern is a user behavior monitoring solution for modern product teams.
+Lantern alerts you on Slack when something doesn't look right.
 You get full-coverage over your product and the confidence that you will be notified of any significant variation.

 This destination is maintained by Lantern.
-For any issues with the destination, contact [Lantern's support](mailto:support@lazylantern.com).
+For any issues with the destination, contact [Lantern's support](mailto:support@lantern.so).

 {% include content/beta-note.md %}